A description

 Without respect, everything else is performance.

-For most of my life, I tried to love before I respected, and I did not understand why it kept failing.
-Respect means seeing the other as fully real — their own person, with their own life, separate from what I want them to be.
-You cannot skip this step and arrive at love.
-You arrive at something else that wears love's name.
+For most of my life I tried to love before I respected, and I could not understand why it kept failing on me.
+Respect means seeing the other person as fully real, their own person with their own life, separate from whatever I wanted them to be, and that turns out to be far harder to actually do than it is to nod along with.
+You cannot skip past it and land on love.
+You land on something else instead, something that calls itself love and is not.

 Second.

-To listen is to be willing to be changed by what the other says.
-Most of what we call listening is waiting for our turn to talk.
-Real listening is rare, and most of us — myself included — have to keep learning it.
+To really listen is to be willing to be changed by what the other person tells you, and most of what we call listening is just waiting for our turn to talk, myself as much as anyone.
+It is rare, and I do not think you ever finish learning it.
+I certainly have not.

 Third.